 Earning and maintaining a Social License to Operate (SLO) takes work - it is not something that comes for free.
 That being said, I don't think it is rocket science.
-What I have found works is using a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
-This model is the basis of the SLO toolkit.
+What I have found useful is a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
+This model is the basis of the toolkit.

-The toolkit is yours for free - no strings attached.
 I'd like to think that you will be able to work things out for yourself but if you still have questions or you are still stuck please complete the form below and I'll get back to you with some ideas.

 Earning and maintaining a social license to operate (SLO) may not be easy but it is not complicated.
 It comes down to applying a simple cause-and-effect model built on the idea that company actions directly influence the quality of a SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.